If something is “as easy as pie,” that means it is simple to do. It’s a job or task that is easy, requiring little

-- When deciding what to make myself for breakfast, I usually just go with a bowl of cereal since it’s easy as pie to make.
+- When I’m making breakfast in the morning, I usually go with a bowl of cereal because it’s easy as pie to make.

 Note: The origin of some or even many common expressions and phrases are unclear.
-In such cases, what I’ll usually do is list any plausible theories that exist that talk about how the phrase might have originated.
-If not that, then I’ll try to at least include the earliest known quotation of the saying.
-These quotes are there to give an idea on how far back in history the particular expression goes.
+In such cases, what will be listed are plausible theories that speculate how it may have originated.
+In general, an effort is made to include the earliest known quotation of the phrase.
+The purpose of such quotes is to provide some idea on how far back in history the particular expression goes.